cosmologicon/glprog/lessons/README.md

 Also, I don't use semicolons in my JavaScript, and I'm not going to add them just to make you feel better.
 Sorry.
 If that's a dealbreaker for you, I understand.

+I'm introducing concepts in an unusual order.
+Some might say it's the *wrong* order, because it's so unusual, but I disagree.
+I think my order is perfectly fine.
+It means that if you get halfway through these lessons, and halfway through some other tutorial, you'll see different concepts, which I think is probably a good thing.

 After I started these lessons, I found [WebGL Fundamentals](http://webglfundamentals.org), which is also great and I recommend it.
-Those lessons introduce the concepts in a different order and with different levels of detail than what I'm doing, so you can probably use them both.
+Aside from using a different order, those lessons go into different levels of detail.
+In particular, I assume you know way more math than those lessons do.

 ## How to use the lessons